portalsoup/synchronex/README.md

 Each `file` block within the `provisioner` specifies a file operation to be performed.
 The type of operation can be `sync`, `put`, or `remove`.

 - `sync`: Checks for equality of the source and destination files and replaces the destination file if they differ.
-- `put`: Acts like a one-time initialization, copying the source file to the destination only if the destination file is not present.
+- `put`: A one-time initialization, copying the source file to the destination only if the destination is not already present.
 - `remove`: Deletes an existing unmanaged file at the destination path.

 Attributes for each file operation are as follows: